-If you have general questions about the collection of personal information about students, please contact the Office of the President, University of Lethbridge (tel.
-403-329-2201 or email: jodie.black@uleth.ca).
+If you have general questions about the collection of personal information about students, please contact the Privacy Office, University of Lethbridge (tel.
+403-332-4620 or email: karen.mahar@uleth.ca).
 The mailing address for all contacts listed is 4401 University Drive, Lethbridge, Alberta TIK 3M4.

-The University's practices, including this Notice, comply with the provisions of Alberta's Freedom of Information and Protection of Privacy Act.
+The University's practices, for the collection, use, and disclosure of personal information about students, and this Notice, comply with the provisions of Alberta's Freedom of Information and Protection of Privacy (FOIP) Act.